ikyStarboy/Firebase-Chat-Room/README.md

 # Real-Time Group Chat Application

-This project is a real-time group chat application using React, Firebase, and Socket.IO for real-time communication.
+This project is a real-time group chat application using React, Firebase for store data and real-time communication.
 Users can authenticate with Google, create rooms, and send messages in real time.

 ## Features